FinDock Payment API

 FinDock sends you notifications for the following events around your API call:

-No specific events are sent around Recurring payments other than the paymentIntent which contains the Salesforce Id of the Recurring record.
+No specific events are sent for recurring payments other than the paymentIntent which contains the Salesforce Id of the recurring record.

-For more information about the processing of online payments, please visit our Processing online payments article.
+For more information about the processing of online payments, please Processing online payments.

 Webhook content